themanyone/itcc/README.txt

 Ignore errors.
 The result is printed after typing the closing brace "}".

-Tired of typing all those semicolons and parenthesis?
+Tired of typing all those semicolons, curly braces, and parenthesis?
 Crap coding is also supported.
 Crap is a light-weight wrapper around standard C code. https://themanyone.github.io/crap/

  $ ./icrap
  crap> puts  "hi"